ZhijianZhou01/ervdetective/README.md

 ## 1. Download and install

-You can get and install ervdetective in a variety of ways.
+You can get and install ERVdetective in a variety of ways.

 ### 1.1 pip method